Lori Harvey

-Lori Harvey (born January 13, 1997) is an American model, entrepreneur, and socialite.
+Lori Harvey (born January 13, 1996) is an American model, actress, socialite and entrepreneur.
 She is the daughter of Marjorie Harvey (née Bridges) and the adoptive daughter of comedian Steve Harvey.
-She was signed to LA Model Management agency in the United States, as well as Select Model Management in Europe.
+She was signed to IMG Models Management agency in the United States, as well as Select Model Management in Europe.
 In 2021, Harvey founded the skincare company SKN by LH.
 She has walked the runway for Dolce & Gabbana, and has starred in campaigns for Burberry and Michael Kors.
 Harvey is currently signed with IMG Models and WME.

 Early life

 Lori Harvey is the daughter of Marjorie Harvey (née Bridges).
-The identity of her biological father is not public knowledge.
+The identity of her biological father is allegedly Donnell Woods.
 In 2007, her mother married comedian Steve Harvey, who later adopted her.
-She was born in Memphis, Tennessee, and grew up in Atlanta, Georgia.
+She was born in Memphis, Tennessee and grew up in Atlanta, Georgia.
 Harvey was a competitive equestrian, and aspired to compete at the Olympic Games.
 She later attended college in Florida, before dropping out due to an injury, which prevented her from continuing her work as an equestrian.

-Professional career
+Career

 In 2015, she began a career in modeling, signing modeling contracts with LA Model Management agency in the United States, and Select Model Management in Europe.
 Harvey has walked the runway for Dolce & Gabbana's 2017 Spring/Summer collection; and has appeared in campaigns for Dolce & Gabbana, Michael Kors, Valentino, Pat McGrath's Beauty Lab, and Burberry.
 In 2019, Harvey made a cameo in the music video for "Motivation" by singer Normani.
 She has also been featured on the covers of Instagram's The Zine and Wonderland.

 In 2021, she launched the skincare brand SKN by LH.
 That same year, she collaborated on a clothing collection with the company Naked Wardrobe.
 In May 2022, Harvey posted a video on TikTok explaining her weight loss, which included a daily 1200-Calorie diet leading up to the Met Gala.
 The video faced criticism from health experts who warned of the potential dangers that participating in the diet could cause someone.
 In June 2022, Kim Kardashian faced backlash after she announced the launch of a skincare line named SKKN by Kim, which some Twitter users felt was too similar to Harvey's company name.
 The following month, it was announced that Harvey signed a modeling contract with IMG Models and William Morris Endeavor (WME).